Identity Theft: What it is, What to Do

 Identity Theft Victim?
 Steps to Take

-- Contact the company or companies where you believe the fraud occurred, and let them know you believe your identity may have been compromised.
+Contact the company or companies where you believe the fraud occurred, and let them know you believe your identity may have been compromised.

-- Consider freezing or locking your credit reports.
+Consider freezing or locking your credit reports.
 A lock and a security freeze have the same impact on your credit reports, but they aren’t the same thing.
 Both generally restrict certain access to your credit reports.
 Unless you temporarily lift or permanently remove a security freeze, or unlock your credit reports, they can’t be accessed to open new accounts - with certain exceptions.
 Find out more information about security freezes and credit report locks.

-- Submit an identity theft affidavit with the Federal Trade Commission online at www.identitytheft.gov.
+Submit an identity theft report with the Federal Trade Commission online at www.identitytheft.gov.
 By reporting your theft online, you can receive an identity theft report and a recovery plan.
 If you create an account on the website, you can update your plan, track progress and receive form letters to send to creditors.

-- File a police report with your local law enforcement agency.
+File a police report with your local law enforcement agency.
 A police report provides you with a document saying you’ve been a victim, which can be helpful – when requesting a 7-year extended fraud alert on your credit reports, for instance.
 This type of fraud alert requires a police or FTC Identity Theft Report.
 To request an extended fraud alert on your Equifax credit report, download this form for instructions.

-- Report certain types of identity theft to specific agencies.
+Report certain types of identity theft to specific agencies.
 For instance, you can contact your health insurance company’s fraud department or the Medicaid fraud office to report medical identity theft, when someone gets medical care or medications in your name, or report tax identity theft to the Internal Revenue Service and your state’s department of taxation or revenue.
 You might also consider notifying your state Attorney General or consumer protection department, as they may have resources to assist you.

-- Monitor your accounts for any suspicious activity, including changes and charges you don’t recognize.
+Monitor your accounts for any suspicious activity, including changes and charges you don’t recognize.